DavidBrown67/Dog-Photography/README.md

 Bootstrap is used to default to the "hamburger" icon in the mobile form.

 **Test**
 I have checked to operation of all the buttons to see they work properly.
 I have done this in desktop, tablet and mobile form.
-Also i confirmed the "hamburger" icon appears when in the mibile form.
+Also I confirmed the "hamburger" icon appears when in the mobile form.
-The website was opened in Google chrome, Firefox, Microsoft Edge and Apple Safari, to test consisitency across all platforms.
+The website was opened in Google Chrome, Firefox, Microsoft Edge and Apple Safari, to test consisitency across all platforms.

 **Result**
 The navbar works in desktop, tablet and mobile view.